DrUzair/BDT/hive/hive_Lab5.md

 [Top](#top)

 - **HISTOGRAM_NUMERIC** <a name='histo_udaf'></a>
+  - __histogram_numeric(col, b)__: Computes a histogram of a numeric column in the group using b non-uniformly spaced bins.
+The output is an array of size b of double-valued (x,y) coordinates that represent the bin centers and heights
   - *** Bucket U.S. into 10x10 grids using histogram_numeric ***
     - get 10 variable-sized bins for latitude and longitude first
     - get 10 variable-sized bins for latitude and longitude first